1920's -

 1929

-Chicago celebrates Alpha Kappa Alpha Sorority, first sorority among colored women.
+Chicago celebrates Alpha Kappa Alpha Sorority Incorporated, the first collegiate sorority among colored women.

 Local Scholarships - 1929